-Working in law enforcement, corrections or probation can be taxing under the best of circumstances, and careers in criminology and criminal justice definitely aren't for everyone.
+Working in law enforcement, corrections, or probation can be taxing under the best of circumstances, and careers in criminology and criminal justice definitely aren't for everyone.
 It takes a special kind of person, though, to work with youth.
-That's why the work of juvenile justice and juvenile detention officers are so important.
+That's why the work of juvenile justice and juvenile detention officers is so important.

 Juvenile officers work with troubled youth who have been charged with or convicted of crimes that would likely include jail or even prison sentences if they were adults.
 Juvenile justice officers are probation officers who specialize in dealing with youthful offenders.

 Juvenile officers may also serve as detention or residency officers.
 They supervise children and young adults who have been sentenced to incarceration in a juvenile justice facility or who are awaiting trial or assessment.

 A huge part of the job of any juvenile officer is to counsel troubled youth in order to better prepare them to stay out of trouble when they have been released from detention or probation or they have completed their sentences.

 In the hopes that youthful offenders may be successful adults, officers apply the concept of restorative justice to work with them and equip them with better decision-making skills and ways to deal with and confront the issues that got them into trouble, to begin with.